aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

 - Basic unit on a Fleet Management System (FMS)
 - Optimized size for desktop manufacturing equipment

+This 3D model shows the design of the robot, you can move it around to check some of it's components.

 <script src="https://embed.github.com/view/3d/aojedao/microfactory/dev/assets/stl/Hykabaiv4Web.stl"></script>

 *Interactive 3D Model of Hykabaï, click and move it*

+This is the built robot, available at the Experimental Fabrication Laboratory (LabFabEx) at Universidad Nacional de Colombia.

 ![HykabaiPic](https://lh3.googleusercontent.com/pw/ADCreHcBrCqs4BqAPo4G-aViOwapNKJfKQIxqkXK2FBclAOABAeJzk5-ZGsTyfXHVj4cgEcz_k_0XlTFGHUSQqJRpmzJOe8c68KsfuX11CdB3acaCAULMlg=w2400)

 *Picture of Hykabaï*

+### Name

+Hykabaï means horse in Chibcha, one of the Colombian native languages, and given the similarities as transport, the name was adopted.

 ## Mind Map
 With these considerations, the following mind map was designed, aiming to provide a tree of possible options to different design arquitectures.